Learning Culture

 3. Make conversations public (when appropriate)

 If your company uses Slack or another communication platform, have open forums around work-related topics, company culture, new processes, and anything else that’s not sensitive.
-Open forums and public conversations turn closed-off learning situations into open-ended ones in which others can learn from the outcome.
+Open forums and public conversations turn closed-off learning experiences into open-ended ones in which others can learn from the outcome.

 How we share knowledge on Trello